suyash-purwar/hackerrank-vscode/README.md

 Hackerrank does not come with debugging tools and neither has direct integration with Github for version control.
 Snippet support is not very flexible.
 Most of the developers are much more adept at VS Code and would rather prefer coding here than on the hackerrank platform.
 This is where this extension comes in!

-> Honestly, I did this so that I can get noticed in a pile of applications they recieve for an intern position.
-I hope I get to be a part of their cool team.

 <br>

 <img src="./media/main.gif" width="90%">